Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 - What are the adjustments between EBITDA and adjusted EBITDA in a healthcare company?

-The final type of questions you can expect to encounter during your Goldman Sachs interviews are business acumen questions.
+The final type of questions you can expect to encounter during your Goldman Sachs interviews are business sense questions.

 These questions cover a few different areas, but generally, these questions will be focused on assessing your industry knowledge, business sense, and critical thinking skills.

 To make it easier to organize your practice time, we’ve grouped the below questions into a few subcategories.
 You should be prepared to answer questions from each subcategory, and you can learn more about these questions in our separate business sense questions guide.

-Example business acumen questions asked at Goldman Sachs
+Example business sense questions asked at Goldman Sachs

 - What are three key themes that UK markets will be focused on over the coming year?